Made several solid saves, and was quick off his line to command his area. Almost gifted Soldado a first-half goal.

 Made a great block to deny Zozulya in the final few minutes, but was at fault for plenty of Dnipro half chances.
 Not a convincing showing.

-Tugged down Matheus for the Dnipro penalty, and he couldn't handle the intensity and pace that the hosts' front line had to offer.
+Tugged down Matheus for the Dnipro penalty, as he couldn't handle the intensity and pace that the hosts' front line had to offer.

 Midfield was bypassed throughout, with the Frenchman struggling at times due to his lack of pace.